kemckinnmsft/HOL3000/instructions.md

 	>
 	> !IMAGE[tzj04wi9.jpg](\Media\tzj04wi9.jpg)
 	>
-	> Here the user has received an email from Eric Grimes and they can click on the **Read the message** button.
+	> Here the user has received an email from Eric Gruber and they can click on the **Read the message** button.
 	>
 	>!IMAGE[wiefwcho.jpg](\Media\wiefwcho.jpg)
 	>